wagner2010/gsoc/templates/ideas-page-prema.md

 ###  Allow model visualizer to Wrap Pipeline objects
 #### Abstract

 The student would work to modify the ModelVisualizer [code](https://github.com/DistrictDataLabs/yellowbrick/blob/develop/yellowbrick/base.py#L274) to change the ModelVisualizer.estimator attribute to a @property - when setting the estimator property, we can perform a check to ensure that the Pipeline has a final_estimator attribute (e.g. that it is not a transformer pipeline).
 The purpose of this work would be to expand the capacity and capability of the ModelVisualizer code to have support for Pipeline objects to be passed through.
-As the code currently stands, Pipeline objects are not able to be passed
+As the code currently stands, Pipeline objects are not able to be passed in as a model because the pipeline object masks essential attributes needed by the visualizer.

 #### Technical Details
 The student would work to change the ModelVisualizer.estimator attribute to a @property.
 Please note however that we will still have to **fit(), predict(), and score()** on the entire pipeline, so this is a bit more nuanced than it seems on first glance.
 There will probably have to be **is_pipeline()** checking and other estimator access utilities.
 For more information on this project, please reference this issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/498).